thedivtagguy/teaching/src/content/web2025/slides/day-1-the-old-web.md

 # What Is This Class?

-Before we answer that, I would like to situate my context for you.
+Before we can properly answer that question, I would like to situate my context for you, and to do that, we need to address the biggest shift in our field in a generation.

 ---

-## Who here thinks AI is a good thing?
+## Who here thinks AI is a good thing for creatives?

 ---

-## Who here thinks AI is a bad thing?
+## Who here thinks AI is a bad thing for creatives?

 ---